 Colleen is currently writing a story for Grace Note, an anthology about a violin that essentially carries its owners' emotions through time.
 The first story is set during the French Revolution.
 Colleen's story takes place in Victorian England.
 Story number three occurs in Prague during World War II.
 Stay turned for a release date for this e-book.

-A sequel to the Wind of Change will be called the Winds of War and will pick up where the first book left off.
+A sequel to the Winds of Change will be called the Winds of War and will pick up where the first book left off.
 Colleen hopes to have the Wind of War completed in time for the 100th anniversary of the signing of the Treaty of Versailles in 2019.

 Colleen has three children and lives with her husband, Rick, and two adorable Pomeranians in Orange, California.
 She loves to sail, travel, explore, do historical research...and write.